General FAQ’s

 • Where do we meet?

-At our private offices on the 2nd floor at 808 S. Eldorado Rd., Suite 400 in Bloomington, IL.
+At our private offices on the 2nd floor at 808 S. Eldorado Rd., Suite 400 in Bloomington, IL. or in the comfort of your own home via tele-health portal (smartphone or web-enabled laptop required).

 • What if I can’t afford therapy?